 - Powder or dry extract

 Decoction: Simmer for five to fifteen minutes and take ¼ to one teaspoon three times daily to ½ to one cup daily.
 Tincture: Take ½ to two teaspoons three times daily.
 Fluid Extract: Take ¼ to ½ teaspoon three times daily.
-Powder: Take two to four #0 capsules (10 to 30 grains) three times daily.
+Powder: Take two to four #0 capsules (10 to 30 grains) thrice daily.

 REFERENCES